makyo/writing/content/work/sawtooth/what-defines-us/index.md

 As for what to do, just be honest.
 Painfully so, if need be.
 That said, you should be careful about Jeremy and Eileen.
 If you want to talk about all this and work on the divorce thing, *don't do it on your own.* Do so with Leila.
 The last thing you want is for L to think you're using them against her.
 I know you wouldn't, but still.
 Both of you talk with them together.

-And don't be afraid to talk about the problems you and L are having.
+And don't be afraid to talk with them about the problems you and L are having.
 They're smart cats, they'll be able to understand, and may have good advice for you, too!
 Treat them like adults, and they won't treat you (either of you!!) like mysterious unapproachable aliens throwing their lives into chaos.

 I know it's a pain, but call me if you need?